How has Coronavirus affected rugby in Asia?

 - KL Tigers International Tens 2020 postponed -Date TBC

-- Japan Top League and Super Rugby Sunwolves players advise to have minimal contact with fans
+- Japan Top League and Super Rugby Sunwolves players advise having minimal contact with fans

 Updated 19th Feb 2020: